SilkRose/Pony/src/stories/diary-duet/diary-duet.md

 ## Day six: Daydream

-Dear diary,
+Dear Diary,

-Today, Fluttershy told me I was pretty.
+Today, Fluttershy told me I am pretty.
 It caught me off guard, making be blush hard.
 I did my best to hide my face, I don't think she saw.
 After that I had this desire to kiss her, I couldn't stop thinking about it, and how cute she looked.

 We didn't do much today of any substance, mostly just talking, walking around town, and we continued the newfound tradition of hugging a dozen times.
-I'm not complaining, she gives the best hugs, don't tell Pinkie.
+I'm not complaining, she gives the best hugs, but don't tell Pinkie.
 I've absolutely loved hanging out with her.

 After she left, I started daydreaming about us being in a relationship, and I think I want it too.
 I just don't think Fluttershy can ask me out, but maybe I'm wrong, she did tell me I was pretty.
 If she doesn't ask me out tomorrow, I'll ask her out at our spa visit in two days.